jsdelivr/jsdelivr/README.md

 A version directory should contain the following:

 1. Static files needed for the project to work.
-2. A .zip file named after the project containing all of the current version directory files.
-3. If there is no minified version of the main js/css file please create your own.
+2. If there is no minified version of the main js/css file please create your own.
 [Tool][3] (Minify only, no symbol obfuscation. )
-4. Do not upload useless files like demos, examples, licenses, readmes and any other files not being used in the production.
+3. Do not upload useless files like demos, examples, licenses, readmes and any other files not being used in the production.

 URL Structure